craftcms/docs/docs/commerce/2.x/purchasables.md

 }
 ```

-It's important to update both your own tables as well as the `commerce_purchasables` table.
+It’s important to update both your own tables as well as the `commerce_purchasables` table.